geeknoid/Undertaker/README.md

 * *Enum Members and Const Values**.
 Undertaker cannot detect unused enum members or const values.

+Undertaker tries really hard not to produce any false positives (i.e. claiming code is dead when it really isn't).
+But ultimately, the too may get fooled by uses of reflection.

 ## Ideas

 * Flag assemblies that use reflection since they might be cheating and